 TGah Editor: Change the paragraph below as follows (#3360, 3039, 3307):

 Note to Editor: Organizating the paragraph as multiple items is also an instruction to be excecuted.

-If the Direction field is 1, the APDI/partial AID field indicates the APDI (AP Direction Information).
-The 8 MSBs of the APDI are based on the value of the Action subfield of the NDP Paging Response:
+If the Direction field is 1 the APDI/partial AID field indicates the APDI (AP Direction Information) where:

+The 8 MSBs of the APDI, depending on the value of the Action subfield of the NDP Paging Response, contain:

-If the Action subfield is not equal to 1, the 8 MSBs of the APDI are set to the value of the PTSF field which stores the partial TSF of the transmitting STA as defined in 9.42.6 (NDP Paging Setup).
+The PTSF subfield if the Action subfield is not equal to 4.The PTSF subfield is set to the value of the partial TSF of the transmitting STA as defined in 9.42.6 (NDP Paging Setup).

-If the Action subfield is equal to 4, the 8 MSBs of the APDI are set to the time, in units of SIFS, after which the receiver STA is in Awake state as described in 9.42.6 (NDP Paging Setup).
+The ASD subfield if the Action subfield is equal to 4.
+The ASD subfieldis the additional sleep duration and is set to the time, in units of SIFS, after which the receiver STA is in Awake state as described in 9.42.6 (NDP Paging Setup).

-The LSB of the APDI is set to the Check Beacon bit that is an indicator of critical changes in the beacon as described in 9.42.6 (NDP Paging Setup).
+The LSB of the APDI is the Check Beacon Flag subfield and is an indicator of critical changes in the beacon as described in 9.42.6 (NDP Paging Setup).

 If the Direction field is 0, the APDI/partial AID field indicates the partial AID of the NDP Paging Responder STA.